-We wrapped up our 9th and final year of completing the Global Real Estate Sustainability Benchmark (GRESB) as a diversified portfolio.
-We proudly achieved Green Star status in our most recent GRESB assessment, including having a Management Score, Performance Score, and overall GRESB Score above the average of our peers.
-Over the past nine years, we saw an increase in our GRESB score by over 30 points, from 45 in 2014 to 77 in 2022, thanks to our team's efforts and focus on ESG across all departments.
-We look forward to filing as a multifamily portfolio and benchmarking to a new peer set next year.
+In 2022, we wrapped up our 9th and final year of completing the Global Real Estate Sustainability Benchmark (GRESB) as a diversified portfolio.
+We proudly achieved Green Star status in our GRESB assessment, including having a Management Score, Performance Score, and overall GRESB Score above the average of our peers.
+Over the past nine years, we saw an increase in our GRESB score of over 30 points, from 45 in 2014 to 77 in 2022, thanks to our team's efforts and focus on ESG across all departments.